ckeditor/ckeditor4-docs/guides/dev/configuration/advanced_content_filter/allowed_content_rules/README.md

 Rules are applied one by one.
 Initially element being filtered is invalid and all its properties are rejected.
 The first rule applied to the element validates it (it will not be removed) and that rule may accept some of element's properties.
 Next rules may accept next properties.
 Therefore:

 * if there are no rules for an element it is removed,
-* if there is at least one rule for an element it is accepted (however, there are exceptions),
 * it is possible to accept an element, but reject all its properties which will be then removed,
 * once validated element or its property cannot be invalidated by another rule.